-Phi Beta Sigma Fraternity, Inc. was founded at Howard University in Washington, D.C., on Jan.
-9, 1914, by three African American male students.
-The founders, Honorable A. Langston Taylor, Honorable Leonard F. Morse, and Honorable Charles I. Brown, wanted to organize a Greek-letter fraternity that viewed itself as one with a greater brotherhood devoted to the "inclusive we" rather than the "exclusive we."
+Phi Beta Sigma Fraternity, Inc. was founded at Howard University in Washington, D.C., January 9, 1914, by three young African-American male students.
+The Founders, Honorable A. Langston Taylor, Honorable Leonard F. Morse, and Honorable Charles I. Brown, wanted to organize a Greek letter fraternity that would truly exemplify the ideals of brotherhood, scholarship, and service.

-The Omicron Sigma Chapter, embraces the motto of our fraternity, "Culture for Service, and Service for Humanity."
-This chapter serves greater north Dallas, along with Denton and Collin counties, with a commitment to the Fraternity's principles of Brotherhood, Scholarship and Service.
+The Omicron Sigma Chapter embraces the motto of our fraternity "Culture for Service, and Service for Humanity."
+This chapter serves Greater North Dallas, along with Denton and Collin counties, with a commitment to the fraternity's principles of Brotherhood, Scholarship and Service.